awslabs/eventbridge-kafka-connector/CONTRIBUTING.md

 [documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) for instructions how to set up those resources.

-If [Docker](https://docker.com/) and the `docker-compose` CLI is installed, a Kafka test environment can be created locally e.g., to create the local environment:
+If [Docker](https://docker.com/) CLI is installed, a Kafka test environment can be created locally e.g., to create the local environment:

 ```bash